In this article

 Dry mouth, also called xerostomia, is a non-life-threatening oral condition.
-It occurs when the salivary glands in the mouth do not produce enough saliva to keep the mouth wet.
+It occurs when the salivary glands in the mouth don’t produce enough saliva to keep the mouth moist.

 Dry mouth reduces a person’s quality of life because it affects simple day-to-day activities, such as tasting, eating, speaking, and swallowing.
-Untreated xerostomia can also lead to cavity formation and/or dental erosion.
+Untreated xerostomia can cause cavities, dental erosion, and other oral health issues.

 Dry mouth is directly related to the autoimmune destruction of the salivary glands (Sjogren’s syndrome).
 It can also be indirectly related to cancer treatment, prescription medications, recreational drugs, aging, or other oral health conditions.

 Common causes of dry mouth include:

 Radiation therapy used to treat cancers of the neck, head, face, or salivary glands can increase mouth dryness.